Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 In other words, deploying a project to Heroku is as simple as pushing your code to GitHub repos!

 You would develop your project & then push your code to the Heroku remote.
 It triggers a build process which sets up a web server on their remote servers.
-Deploying projects couldn't get any easier than this.
+In other words, deploying projects couldn't get any easier than this.

 But there's a drawback to this process, Heroku doesn't provide a CI/CD pipeline.
 There's no way to keep a check on any breaking changes or bugs.
 This is where GitHub Actions come in handy.